 The Roof is Sagging or Droopy

 A sagging or droopy roof is generally a sign of rot in the roofing support structures.
-If you notice any sagging or dropping, replace the roof as soon as possible before it causes more serious damage to the structure of the home or even cause injuries when it collapses.
+If you notice any sagging or dropping, replace the roof as soon as possible before it causes more serious damage to the structure of the home or even causes injuries when it collapses.
 You should also inspect the roof surface for any signs of rotting boards or trapped moisture which is generally a sign of rot.
 Check if the roof has sagging spots especially in its lowest points.
 When you notice any of these, you should make plans to replace the entire structure as the roofing is no longer structurally sound.

 There are unwanted house plants or growth on your roofing